 - Make a routine that includes walks so the puppies and dogs can relieve pent-up anxiety and stress, which becomes an outlet to expend extra energy.

-Again all of this is really important if you have a truly active breed like a Husky or a Lab.
+Again, this is really important if you have a truly active breed like a Husky or a Lab.
+Walking and exercise ensure you give them plenty of opportunities to play and run around.

 Not only will this provide them with ample exercise, but it will also give them a chance to interact with other dogs or people in a safe environment.